glair-ai/glair-web-components/README.md

 ### Use Cases

 `glair-webcam` will help you to create OCR or face biometrics apps.
 You can use it to take a photo of the user's face and send it to [GLAIR Vision's API](https://docs.glair.ai) for liveness detection.
-You can also use it to take photo of documents (e.g. KTP, Passport) and send it to [GLAIR Vision's API](https://docs.glair.ai).
+You can also use it to take a photo of documents (e.g. KTP, Passport) and send it to [GLAIR Vision's API](https://docs.glair.ai).